Many of us have come to face the unsettling (okay, annoying) fact that acne is not just for teenagers in puberty anymore.

-When thinking about avoiding MF, a good first step is to take a good look at your skincare routine.
+When thinking about how to treat fungal acne, a good first step is to take a good look at your skincare routine.

-Fancy facial oils may be tempting to add on as one of your typical skincare products, however, chances are you don’t actually need them AND they may be causing your hair follicles to become blocked.
+Fancy facial oils may be tempting to add on as one of your typical products, however, chances are you don’t actually need them AND they may be causing an infection of hair follicles.

-When your hair follicles become blocked, or occluded, this creates an environment that yeast, like Malassezia, thrives in.
+When your hair follicles become blocked, or occluded, this creates an environment that yeast thrives in.